Texas Pharmacy Technician Requirements and Training Programs

 Content

 Through a combination of lecture, hands-on lab, and clinical training, pharmacy technician classes prepare graduates for careers in community and hospital pharmacies.
-The TSBP recommends ASHP accredited programs, which ensure students receive adequate training for their complex roles providing support to licensed pharmacists.
-ASHP accredited program include a pharmacy technician externship at a community and institutional pharmacy.
+The TSBP recommends ASHP-accredited programs, which ensure students receive adequate training for their complex roles providing support to licensed pharmacists.
+ASHP-accredited programs include a pharmacy technician externship at a community and institutional pharmacy.
 The accredited programs at colleges and vocational schools provide a combination of lecture, on-campus laboratory and clinical training that prepares graduates for a variety of employment opportunities in community and hospital pharmacies.
 The course content covers inventory packaging, sterile and non-sterile compounding, pharmacy calculations, medical abbreviations, dispensing medication and patient profiling.

 Duration and Cost

 Tuition at accredited training providers cost upwards of $8,500 for 900-hour long programs.
-Apart from tuition, students face additional expenses, such as textbooks, course materials, uniform, medical equipment, exam fee, registration, and traveling to and from the clinical rotation.
+In addition to tuition, students must cover expenses for textbooks, course materials, uniforms, medical equipment, exam fees, registration, and traveling to and from clinical sites.
 The duration of the training program ranges from 6 weeks to 45 weeks.

 National Exams

 All pharmacy technicians in Texas must be certified.
 Non-certified technicians carry the title of “technician in training.”
-To upgrade the status to pharmacy technician, the candidate must successfully obtain certification from the PTCB within one year and apply to upgrade the registration with the Board of Pharmacy.
+To upgrade the status to pharmacy technician, the candidate must successfully obtain certification from the PTCB or NHA within two years and apply to upgrade the registration with the Board of Pharmacy.

 To take the test, without delays, you can apply at an on-demand testing center where you can choose your preferred date.
 The PTCB exam consists of 90 multiple-choice questions covering nine knowledge domains.
 Only 80 of the multiple-choice questions are scored.
 You must earn at least 650 points to pass the exam and meet all the other requirements (high school diploma, complete a formal training program or have equivalent work experience, and a criminal-free background) to obtain certification.
 The fee for the PTCB exam is $129.